 External Email Tags

 Phishing attacks are a top cybersecurity threat to Duquesne University.
 These types of attacks involve the use of malicious attachments or links in an email to steal personally identifiable information (PII).
-To continue to combat phishing, Computing and Technology Services (CTS) will implement external email tags on August 6.
+To identify potential phishing emails from outside senders, Computing and Technology Services (CTS) uses external email tags.

 External email tags will notify you when an email has been sent from someone outside of Duquesne University.
-The goal of external email tags is to alert you to potential risks of clicking on links or opening attachments in emails sent from an unrecognized sender.
+This notification alerts you to potential risks of clicking on links or opening attachments in emails sent from an unrecognized sender.

 When you receive an email from a email@example.com address, such as Gmail or Yahoo, the text [External] will be added to the beginning of the subject line.
 External email tags will appear when viewing your Duquesne University email in the Outlook Web App (OWA), email clients and mobile devices.